industriousparadigm/longbound-fe/README.md

-## Longbound
+## Longbound website

-A creative R&D and Front-end Innovation team imagining and inventing a better future.
+Longbound is a creative R&D and Front-end Innovation team imagining and inventing a better future.

 ### Specs